National Gypsum

 Please Contact Us with any questions or comments.

-National Gypsum supplied wallboard and other construction materials, including the Gold Bond products made with asbestos.
+National Gypsum was a major manufacturer and distributor of asbestos construction materials, including Gold Bond products.
 Declining home building and lawsuits over asbestos-related illnesses led the company to a 1990 bankruptcy, reorganization, and the creation of the National Gypsum Company Bodily Injury Trust.
 Today victims of asbestos exposure from Gold Bond products can make a claim through the trust to get compensation.

 The company sold all of its wallboard with a “Gold Bond” worth $5,000.
 If a customer could find a better and comparable product, the company would pay $5,000.
 The gimmick led to the brand name Gold Bond.